andrewrosemberg/OptimalBids.jl/docs/src/examples/Nonconvex.md

 ```@example Nonconvex
 using OptimalBids
 using OptimalBids.PowerModelsMarkets
-using Gurobi # Market Clearing Solver
+using Clp # Market Clearing Solver
 using JuMP: optimizer_with_attributes

 using Nonconvex